strblr/pegase/README.md

 ### Dataflow

 PEG parsers are top-down parsers, meaning the parsing expressions are recursively traversed (or *"called"*) in a depth-first manner, guided by a left-to-right input read.
-This traversal process can be represented as a tree, called concrete syntax tree, as it nicely illustrates the syntactic structure of the input.
+This traversal process can be represented as a tree, called concrete syntax tree.
 In fact, a top-down parsing process can be thought of as an attempt to build such tree.
 Let's illustrate that with the following grammar:

 ```js
 const prefix = peg`